dokku/dokku/docs/development/plugin-triggers.md

 ### `post-release-buildpack`

-> Warning: Deprecated, please use `docker-args-process-build` instead
+> Warning: Deprecated, please use `post-release-builder` instead
 > Warning: Image mutation in this trigger may result in an invalid run state, and is heavily discouraged.

 - Description: Allows you to run commands after environment variables are set for the release step of the deploy.
 Only applies to apps using buildpacks.